-From June 1st 2015 some requests for same day face to face appointments will be triaged by the Duty Doctor.
+From June 1st 2015 some requests for same day face to face appointments will be triaged by the Receptionist.

 The receptionist will take your details and a brief desciption of the problem.
-The Duty Doctor will then call you back and either give advice over the phone if applicable, prescribe medication for you to collect, book a same day appointment or advics to make a next day available appointment depending on the urgency of the problem.
+The Receptionist will offer one of the following with a doctor, give advice over the phone if applicable, prescribe medication for you to collect, book a same day appointment or advics to make a next day available appointment depending on the urgency of the problem.

 How you can help us manage appointment capacity, waiting times and avoid being held in telephone queues?